jon-CosmosGenerate/jon-CosmosGenerate/README.md

 - 👋 Hi, I’m @jon-CosmosGenerate
-- 👀 I’m interested in over-priced craft beers with attractive designs on the cans.
+- 👀 I’m interested in impact, cybersecurity, and improving the way technology and people interact.
 - 🌱 I’m currently learning.
 - 💞️ I’m looking to collaborate on innovative AI projects, data analysis, and automation solutions.
 Whether it's developing cutting-edge algorithms, creating insightful data visualizations, or building robust automation tools, I'm game to push the boundaries of what's been done.
 - 📫 How to reach me ...